 Serialization in Rustc

-- "Crate metadata", mainly query outputs, are serialized in a binary
+- "Crate metadata", consisting mainly of query outputs, are serialized

 rlib